 You quickly learned which ads did well with their content and messaging and which ads needed improvement.
 Sadly, more often than not, it was the biz owners who insisted on including info that did not always work in their favor…

-As for the “do’s”, regardless of the area (local, regional or National publications) certain design principles should still apply for magazine advertising designs such as:
+As for the “do’s”, regardless of the area (local, regional or National publications) certain design principles should still apply for advertising design such as:

 • Size and Shape